 |Erika||Her enthusiastic approach towards learning and for her respectful treatment of her peers|

 |Jay||His effort and resilience during his work in literacy|

-A big thank you to Ms Fish for organising the day and for bringing perfect running weather.
-Thank you also to our fabulous older students who ran all afternoon, in both their own races and to support our younger students.
+A big thank you to Miss Fish for organising the day.
+Thank you also to our fabulous older students who ran all afternoon, in their own races and then again to support our younger students.